menu icon

 🧵Pattern FAQs

-Can I use chunky yarn?
+Can I use chunky yarn for the crochet whale shark pattern?

 Of course, chunky yarn would make the shark bag pattern become a large tote versus a phone bag so keep that in mind.